Project Alberta: Nagasaki

 The weather that forced the mission to be advanced by two days also dictated a change in rendezvous to Yakushima, much closer to the target, and an initial cruise altitude of 17000 ft instead of 9300 ft, both of which considerably increased fuel consumption.
 Pre-flight inspection discovered an inoperative fuel transfer pump in the 625 usgal aft bomb bay fuel tank, but a decision was made to continue anyway.
 The plutonium bomb did not require arming in flight, but did have its safeties removed 30 minutes after the 03:45 takeoff when Bockscar reached 5000 ft of altitude.

 It was discovered that the red arming light on the black box connected to Fat Man was lit, indicating that the firing circuit had closed.
 It took Ashworth and Barnes half an hour to isolate the failed switch that had caused the malfunction and correct the problem.
 When the daylight rendezvous point was reached at 09:10, the photo plane failed to appear.
 The weather planes reported both targets within the required visual attack parameters while Bockscar circled Yakushima waiting for the photo plane because Ashworth did not want to proceed without The Great Artiste and under radio silence it was not certain that it was that aircraft that had rendezvoused with them.
 Finally the mission proceeded without the photo plane, thirty minutes behind schedule.

 When Bockscar arrived at Kokura 30 minutes later, cloud cover had increased to 70% of the area, and three bomb runs over the next 50 minutes were fruitless in bombing visually.
 The commanders decided to reduce power to conserve fuel and divert to Nagasaki, bombing by radar if necessary.
-The bomb run began at 11:58 (two hours behind schedule) using radar; but the Fat Man was dropped visually when a hole opened in the clouds at 12:01.
-The photo plane arrived at Nagasaki in time to complete its mission, and the three aircraft diverted to Okinawa, where they arrived at 13:00.
+The bomb run began at 11:58 (two hours behind schedule) using radar, but the a hole in the clouds enabled Fat Man to be dropped visually at 12:01.
+The photo plane arrived at Nagasaki in time to complete its mission, and the three aircraft diverted to Okinawa, arriving at 13:00.
 Trying in vain for 20 minutes to contact the control tower at Yontan Airfield to obtain landing clearance, Bockscar nearly ran out of fuel.